f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab1.rst

    -  Edit the URL in your browser to `*ftp://10.128.10.223* <ftp://10.128.10.223>`__

-      -  NOTE: There is no need to login, a prompt will eventually be displayed.
+      ..
+NOTE:: There is no need to login, a prompt will eventually be displayed.

    -  Open Putty (SSH) and access 10.128.10.223

-      -  NOTE: you do not need to login, getting a prompt is sufficient for this test
+      ..
+NOTE:: you do not need to login, getting a prompt is sufficient for this test

    -  All of these connections should be successful through the BIG-IP,